adamsoufan/wave/README.md

 - Verify the macro is correctly defined
 - Check if the mapping is enabled (toggle is ON)
 - Ensure the target application is in focus when needed

+### Node.js and RobotJS Compatibility Issues

+- For guaranteed compatibility, use exactly Node.js 18.19.x with the existing dependencies
+- If you encounter `Error: The module was compiled against a different Node.js version`:
+  - Verify you're using Node.js 18.19.x: `node --version`
+  - Run `npm rebuild` to rebuild native modules for your Node.js version
+  - For stubborn errors: `npm install --save-dev electron-rebuild` and `npx electron-rebuild`
+- If you must use Node.js 16.x:
+  - First install Node.js 16.x
+  - Run `npm uninstall electron electron-builder @electron/rebuild`
+  - Then install compatible versions: `npm install --save-dev electron@22.3.27 electron-builder@24.6.4 @electron/rebuild@3.2.10`
+  - Finally rebuild: `npm rebuild`
+- If keyboard or mouse actions aren't working:
+  - Verify RobotJS is properly installed: `npm list robotjs`
+  - Try simple RobotJS tests to confirm functionality
+  - Consider alternatives like `@nut-tree/nut-js` if RobotJS issues persist

 ## License